University Affiliated Research Centers

 Institute for Advanced Technology (IAT) (Complete)

 The Institute for Advanced Technology (IAT) centered at the University of Texas (Austin), has established and maintained a unique team of world-class scientists and engineers in electrodynamics, pulsed power, and hypervelocity physics, whose focus has been to develop the fundamental scientific basis for new classes of high velocity kinetic energy weapon systems.
 In doing so, the IAT together with its academic, industrial and Army partners, have developed unique capabilities to model and analyze the behavior of materials under transient conditions.
-As a result of the Army UARC relationship, the IAT has established unique, dedicated, state-of-the-art experimental and test capabilities for the Army in these critical areas, and has established state-of-the-art vector and parallel classified computational facilities, making extensive use of UT-Austin computational capabilities as well as the Major Shared Resource Center at ARL.
+As a result of the Army UARC relationship, the IAT has established unique, dedicated, state-of-the-art experimental and test capabilities for the Army in these critical areas, and has established state-of-the-art vector and parallel classified computational facilities, making extensive use of UT-Austin computational capabilities as well as the Department of Defense Supercomputing Resource Center (formerly known as Major Shared Resource Center) at ARL.